MorphisHe/ChatToViz/README.md

 # LLM Project
  LLM Project for NYU's Visualization of Machine Learning course.
+ Created by Nicholas Broome, Omar Hammami, and Jianglong He.

 # How to use:
 1. Install necessary libraries from requirements.txt located in the root folder